VH-EAE. Lockheed L-749 Constellation. c/n 2505.

 Aircraft was subsequently broken up on site

 VH-EAE.
-Qantas - engineers inspect the prop cuffs to be removed at Sydney Airport, July 1951.
+Qantas - 'Bert Hinkler' in the standard livery at Sydney Kingsford Smith Airport, July 1951.

 VH-EAE.
-Qantas - close up view of the 'Coronation Service' titles at Sydney Airport, 1953.
+Qantas - 'Bert Hinkler' in the standard livery with additional 'Coronation Service' titles at Sydney Kingsford Smith Airport, circa 1953.